Carmentis/carmentis-app-hello-world/README.md

 necessary to declare your application in your [personnal workspace](https://data.testapps.carmentis.io/workspace).
 Note that if you are not logged in already, you will be automatically redirected to the login page.

-In the workspace page, observe on the left the "Applications" section as shown below:
+Observe on the left of the workspace page, the "Applications" section as shown below:
 ![carmentis-workspace](resources/workspace-nav.png)
 Create a new application using the `New` button and insert a name of your choice (the name you provide is not relevant).
 For simplicity, assume that our application is called "Hello World".